 - ENTR3219: Business, Global Poverty & the Micro-finance Revolution (Effective Fall 2011) SPRING ONLY

-- ENTR4506: Advanced Topics in Social Entrepreneurship Capstone SPRING ONLY
+- ENTR4506: Advanced Studies in Social Entrepreneurship in the Developing World Capstone SPRING ONLY

 - ANTH3120: Consumer Cultures